it-dept-cis/Essential-Guide-to-Election-Security/README.md

 ## About the project

-doc explainer for those that stumble on the repo goes here
+Doc explainer for those that stumble on the repo goes here

 ## Installation